Kevin Kelly (announcer): Early life

-Kelly was born in New York City, New York, but his family relocated to Stuart, Florida when he was ten.
+Kelly was born in New York City, New York, but his family relocated to Stuart, Florida, when he was ten.
 He graduated from Florida State University in January 1990.

 Broadcasting career

 Radio

 Kelly first became involved in broadcasting when he began working as a disc jockey, playing music from the 1950s, 1960s and 1970s.

 Kelly once hosted a segment named "Plan B" on the Voice of Wrestling Internet radio program.
 In August 2007, Kelly started his own show on the Wrestling Radio Network called The Kevin Kelly Show.
 Kelly also hosts The Big Picture audio show on ClubWWI.com.
 In 2014, Kevin Kelly began hosting a wrestling and pop culture podcast, The Kevin Kelly Show, on Place to Be Nation.

 Professional wrestling

-Independent circuit (1991–1996, 1999–2005, 2011)
+Independent circuit (1991–1996, 1999–2005, 2011, 2022–present)

 Kelly debuted on the professional wrestling independent circuit in 1991.
 He originally worked as a ring announcer for Eddie Mansfield's Orlando, Florida-based International Wrestling Federation.

 In November 1999, Kelly debuted in the Delaware-based East Coast Wrestling Association as a manager, forming several heel stables.
-On April 7, 2001 in Wilmington, Delaware, Kelly defeated Cheetah Master for the ECWA Heavyweight Championship with the help of Billy Fives and Rick Fuller, members of Kelly's Alliance of Defiance stable.
+On April 7, 2001, in Wilmington, Delaware, Kelly defeated Cheetah Master for the ECWA Heavyweight Championship with the help of Billy Fives and Rick Fuller, members of Kelly's "Alliance of Defiance" stable.
 He was stripped of the title on May 5, 2001, with Scoot Andrews defeating Billy Fives for the vacant title.
 On December 3, 2005, Kelly was inducted into the ECWA Hall of Fame.

-From 2003 to 2004, he worked for the short-lived Major League Wrestling promotion.
+From 2003 to 2004, he worked for the first incarnation of Major League Wrestling.

-From May 28, 2011 to October 22, 2011, Kelly was an announcer for Lucha Libre USA Season 2.
+From May 28, 2011, to October 22, 2011, Kelly was an announcer for Lucha Libre USA Season 2.

+On November 13, 2022, Kevin Kelly announced that he would be starting his own wrestling promotion under the name "American eXcellence Wrestling".
+The promotion's first event was held on January 7, 2023 at the Hamburg Field House in Hamburg, Pennsylvania.